badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - If we have a positively skewed distribution:  Mode < Median < Mean
 - If we have a left-skewed distribution: Mean < Median < Mode

-**Kurtosis:**
+### What does Kurtosis mean ?
 - A statistical measure that describes the shape or "tailedness" of a distribution.
-- It provides information about the concentration of data points in the tails relative to the center of the distribution.
+- It provides information about the concentration of data points in the tails relative to the center of the distribution:
+   - The data can be heavy-tailed means it has more extreme values than a normal distribution.
+   - Or it can be light-tailed means it has fewer extreme values than a normal distribution.
 - The three types of Kurtosis are:
     - **Kurtosis=0 (Mesokurtic) :** the distribution has the same tail behavior as a normal distribution.
     - **Kurtosis>0 (Leptokurtic):** the distribution has fatter tails (heavier tails) and a sharper peak than a normal distribution.
 This indicates a higher probability of extreme values.
     - **Kurtosis<0 (Platykurtic):** the distribution has thinner tails (lighter tails) and a flatter peak than a normal distribution.
 This suggests a lower probability of extreme values.

-kurtosis measures whether the data is heavy-tailed (more extreme values than a normal distribution) or light-tailed (fewer extreme values than a normal distribution).

 <img src="images/Kurtosis.png" width="400">